Prices for legal counsel; legal protection Insurance, legal aid

 Legal protection insurance (“rättsskydd”)

 - Most of home (even rented apartments and summer houses) insurances (“hemförsäkring”) and also comprehensive/partial car (“bilförsäkring”) and comprehensive boat (“båtförsäkring”) insurances include legal aid protection clause (“rättsskydd”).

 - That means that you are entitled to legal protection by your Insurance company in case of legal disputes with another private individual within certain law areas, e.g. in child custody disputes or when you claim damages.

 - Note: it is important to stress that if you have good income and don´t care to acquire a home insurance you can, as a main rule, be at risk of losing your rights to legal aid!
 THAT IT IS WHY IT IS SO IMPORTANT TO HAVE ONE OF THE ABOVE MENTIONED INSURANCES!

 - Do not forget to check if you are insured by your trade union (“facket”).

 We can on your behalf investigate whether your legal matter is covered by the insurance.

 - Legal aid from public funds (“rättshjälp”) is for those who need legal representation in disputes in court or other legal advice and can not afford a lawyer.

-- The State pays from 5 % up to 95% of the cost depending on your income (excluding maintenance/alimony /child supprot and debts).
-If you earn more than 260.000 swedish crowns per year, you do not qualify for legal aid.
+- The State pays from 5 % up to 95% of the cost depending on your income (excluding maintenance/alimony /child support and debts).
+If you earn more than 260.000 Swedish crowns per year, you do not qualify for legal aid.
 The lower your income is the more legal aid from the State you get.